 Information was obtained from the Thailand Ambassador, Wattana Kunwongse and other credible statistical organizations with sufficient information.

 CLAIM 1: SEVEN RICE MILLS HAVE CLOSED DOWN IN THAILAND ON ACCOUNT OF NIGERIA’S DECREASED IMPORT VALUE

-In the letter response by Thailand’s Ambassador to the Premium Times, the Ambassador stated that Thailand’s rice export to the world in 2017 (January – December) reached 11.48million tons which totals 5.106 million USD, a 15.54percent increase compared to previous years.
-This is one of the highest figures in the history of Thailand’s rice exportation and the document has it that there’s no record of collapse of any rice mill in the country.
+In the letter response by Thailand’s Ambassador to the Premium Times, the Ambassador stated that Thailand’s rice export to the world in 2017 (January – December) reached 11.48million tons which total 5.106 million USD, a 15.54percent increase compared to previous years.
+This is one of the highest figures in the history of Thailand’s rice exportation and the document has it that there’s no record of the collapse of any rice mill in the country.